-Typographic styles and conventions Convention Description Represents user interface items such as check boxes, command buttons, didrop-down list values, field names, menu commands, menus, option butto tabs, tooltip labels, tree elements, views, and windows.
-Represents keys, such as F9 or CTRL+A. Represents a term the first time it is defined.
+Convention Description Represents user interface items such as check boxes, command buttons, dialog boxes, dro values, field names, menu commands, Bold menus, option buttons, perspectives, tabs, tooltip labels, tree elements, views, and window Represents keys, such as F9 or CTRL+A. Represents a term the first time it is defined.
 Courier Represents file and directory names, code, system messages, and command-line commands.
-Courier Bold Represents emphasized text in code.
-Select File > Save As Represents a command to perform, such as opening the File menu and selecting Save As.
+Select File > Save As Represents a command to perform, such as opening the File menu and selecting Save As .
 Italic Represents any information to be entered in a field.
-Represents documentation titles.
+Represents documentation titles. < > Represents placeholder values to be substituted with user specific values.
+Hyperlink Represents a hyperlink.
+Clicking a hyperlink displays the information topic or external source.